mastro35/thepythoncorner/_posts/2016-11-15-web-automation-python.md

 pip install splinter
 ```

-Once Splinter’s been installed we need to choose the browser to use.
+Once Splinter's been installed we need to choose the browser to use.
 By default, the system would use Firefox, but you can choose to use Chrome or IE as well.
-Today we’ll use Chrome, so you will need to install both the Chrome browser and the Chrome web driver that you can find [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+Today we'll use Chrome, so you will need to install both the Chrome browser and the Chrome web driver that you can find [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).

 If you use Windows or Linux the driver is just a standalone executable that you have to put in a directory listed in your PATH environment variable, if you use macOS you can get it through homebrew with: